 This can harness and improve your teaching abilities.

 You earn documentary experience and testimony for mentoring students.
-That can assist you in your next target country.
+That can assist you in the following target country:

-You will get unforgettable memories that you won’t find anywhere on the planet.
+You will get unforgettable memories you won’t find anywhere on the planet.

-During your stay, you will meet many professionals from different parts of the world.
-The experience you gain from these interactions and meetups can play a vital role in your career path as an ESL educator.
+During your stay, you will meet many professionals from around the world.
+The experience you gain from these interactions and meetups can be vital to your career path as an ESL educator.

 You will make and save lots of money